 Potential.
 We dove into this murky world and found it just as frustratingly difficult as everyone said it would be.
-But irresistible.
+But just as irresistible too.
 The more I saw and struggled with even the most basic elements of tango, the more I began to see that this is what dance can be, what all the other dances were leading up to.
 The full potential of partner dance.
 I had come to tango too late ever to be an artist of tango.
 As in any art, top artists have to start young so the art can form them as they mature.
-I was almost 60 when I started tango, far too late for that.
+I was almost sixty when I started tango, far too late for that.
 That's a difference I can never make up, not in this life.
 But with Leela's help I can allow the music to flow through me, and that makes some gifted tangueras very happy to dance with me.
-My lack of technique and poor acquaintance with the bulk of traditional music repels other tangueras.
-Over the years I've discovered that the ones I really want to dance with want to dance with me.
-Ours is a dance of musical connection not scholarly refinement.
-It's a bit raw.
-They like that.
+My musicality offsets my flaws for them.

 Miscegenation.
 Ruth and I immediately started mixing bits of tango into all the other dancing we did, like waltz, blues and non-tango Latin dances.
 Mixing moves and techniques from one dance into another had always been a key element in my approach to dance, and a bit of tango was a great spice in all other dances we knew.
 We also began incorporating tango principles and vocabulary into all the classes we taught.
 We taught workshops in stripped-down tango: a simplified framework that gave students a taste of tango.
 A few went on and tried the real thing; most were happy with the taste we gave them.